UK police discover 39 dead bodies in lorry | DW | 23.10.2019

 UK police have announced the discovery of 39 dead bodies on Wednesday in a truck container in Essex, a county in southeast England.

-The 25-year-old driver of the lorry, reportedly from Northern Ireland, has been arrested on suspicion of murder after the bodies were found in an industrial park in Grays, east of London.
+The 25-year-old driver, reportedly from Northern Ireland, has been arrested on suspicion of murder after the bodies were found in an industrial park in Grays, east of London.

-The truck is believed to have been driven from Bulgaria and entering the United Kingdom in Holyhead, Wales on Saturday.
-The Welsh town is a major ferry port serving Ireland.

 "This is a tragic incident where a large number of people have lost their lives," Essex Police said in a statement.
-"Emergency services arrived but sadly, 39 people were pronounced dead at the scene," the police said.
+"Emergency services arrived but sadly, 39 people were pronounced dead at the scene."

 Police have launched a murder investigation and are working to identify the 38 adults and one teenager.